Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

-Sigstore's open-source nature was also highlighted by participants as a key advantage.
-They noted that the no-cost solution reduces both setup and maintenance barriers, particularly for users leveraging Sigstore's public deployments. \ParticipantQuote{\Subjectseven}{I think it's amazing that Sigstore is free and public}
+\myparagraph{Free/Open-Source} \sigs open-source nature was also highlighted by participants as a key advantage.
+They noted that this reduces both setup and maintenance barriers, particularly for users leveraging \sigs public deployments. \ParticipantQuote{\Subjectseven}{I think it's amazing that Sigstore is free and public.} This enthusiasm reflects both the appeal of free/open-source (FOSS) software and the practical benefits of public accessibility.
+However, note that open-source $\neq$ free; enterprises may pay for private deployments, support, and integration.